Date of Degree

 Copyright 2012 Min Jiang

 Jiang, Min.
-"Essays on bankruptcy, credit risk and asset pricing." dissertation, University of Iowa, 2012.
+"Essays on bankruptcy, credit risk and asset pricing."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.